Policies & Regulations

 Continuing enrollment at Golden West College from one primary term to the next primary term.
 A primary term is defined as a fall or spring semester.

-Previously enrolled at Golden West College however missed at least one primary term of attendance.
+Previously enrolled at Golden West College; however, did not attend at least one primary term (fall or spring) of attendance requiring the student to re-enroll in the college.

 It is the responsibility of the student to indicate, at the time the graduation petition is submitted, which catalog they elect to follow.
 If a student does not petition to graduate and loses their catalog rights, they will need to meet the graduation requirements of the year in which they are applying.

-It is very important that students attend the first class meeting of every class in which they are registered, since a full period of instruction will begin the first day of the semester.
-Instructors are expected to drop students who miss the first class meeting to make room for students who wish to enroll.
+It is important that students attend/participate in the first class meeting of every class in which they are registered, since a full period of instruction will begin the first scheduled day of the class (or the semester for online classes).
+Instructors are expected to drop students who miss the first class meeting or do not participate in an online class to allow waitlisted students to add to the course.

 For online classes, the definition of attendance is based on participation in academically-related activities such as: